programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ### Technical context
 Network analysis is a popular tool across disciplines.
 In libraries specifically, it is often utilised to understand scholarly publishing and bibliometrics.
 However, it offers even more potential by using it on library collection data.
 When applied to catalogue metadata, network analysis can reveal relationships among items that are difficult to see in traditional search results.
 This makes it a useful method for collection exploration and development.

-That being said, today's technical stack — Python, NetworkX and iPySigma — can handle all kinds of structured data very well, such as XML (like MARC 21), JSON or CSV, provided that relevant connections between data points can be observed in the data collection, making network visualisation useful.
+That being said, today's technical stack — Python, NetworkX and ipysigma — can handle all kinds of structured data very well, such as XML (like MARC 21), JSON or CSV, provided that relevant connections between data points can be observed in the data collection, making network visualisation useful.
 Many library management systems will directly export bibliographic data in MARC XML files.

 The bibliographic datasets that we use can be downloaded for free from the linked data [publishing portal of the Royal Library](https://data.bibliotheken.nl/).
 We make them available for use in this lesson.
 Once you have downloaded the data and installed the required Python libraries, you can complete this lesson offline without requiring live internet access.